 Bottom line, if companies continue to use Stripe .JS v2, they will need to perform an actual SAQ A-EP yearly to prove their business is PIC-complaint, making everything more complex.
 Making sure that your company is getting the proper consulting is highly recommended.

-Stripe’s Dashboard provides a user-friendly interface to allow business owners to operate and configure their Stripe account.
+Stripe’s Dashboard provides a user-friendly interface to allow business owners to operate and configure their Stripe accounts.
 In the Dashboard, one can accept payments, initiate refunds, answer disputes, and monitor their overall system integration.

 While one can manually enter payment details in the Dashboard, it is not recommended as this could open one up to PCI compliance issues.